Project Management

 avatar

-Commented over 12 years ago johnwin
+Commented about 13 years ago johnwin

 This is a great blog post that reminds me of the diference between Projects and Operations.